Should You Choose Affinity Over Adobe?

 Premiere Pro DaVinci Resolve

-After Effects DaVinci Resolve Fusion (Not great for Motion Graphics)
+After Effects DaVinci Resolve Fusion ("Clunky" workflow for Motion Graphics)

-I highly recommend Affinity Suite, especially for designers and photographers looking for a reliable, subscription-free alternative to Adobe.
+I highly recommend Affinity, especially for designers and photographers looking for a reliable, free alternative to Adobe.
 If they expand their software lineup, they could become an even stronger competitor in the creative industry.

 What are your thoughts on Affinity vs. Adobe?
 Have you made the switch yet?